raditya1117/HoneyBadger/python-errors/article.md

 Along with the above practices, you can use IDEs or code editors like PyCharm, Spyder, or VS Code that provide syntax highlighting and linting to detect syntax issues early.

 ## Runtime errors in Python

-Runtime errors occur after the program passes the syntax check, starts executing, and something goes wrong.
+Runtime errors occur after a Python program passes the syntax check, starts executing, and something goes wrong.
 Examples of runtime errors include ZeroDivisionError, NameError, TypeError, and ValueError.
 Let's discuss the different runtime errors, their causes, and ways to avoid them.

 ### Zero division error

-ZeroDivisionError is one of the most common arithmetic error that occurs if the denominator of a division operation is zero.
+ZeroDivisionError is one of the most common arithmetic errors that occurs if the denominator of a division operation is zero.

 ```py
 x = 10 / 0
 ```
-Here, we are dividing ten by zero.
-Hence, the program runs into ZeroDivisionError with the message `ZeroDivisionError: division by zero`:
+Here, we are dividing 10 by 0.
+Hence, the program runs into `ZeroDivisionError` with the message `ZeroDivisionError: division by zero`:

 ```py
 Traceback (most recent call last):